Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds

 For the generalities we shall follow the treatment in \cite{Bauer}.
 Let $\Hilb^r\p^5$ (respectively $\Hilb^r S$) be the Hilbert scheme of 0--dimensional length $r\geq 2$ subschemes of $\p^5$ (respectively of $S\subset\p^5$) and let $\Hilb^r_c\p^5\subset\Hilb^r\p^5$ be the open non-singular subscheme consisting of {\it curvilinear} length $r$ subschemes, that is length $r$ subschemes which, locally around every point of their support, are contained in a smooth curve of $\p^5$.
 We can define $\Hilb^r_cS$ as the scheme--theoretic intersection between $\Hilb^rS$ and $\Hilb^r_c\p^5$ inside $\Hilb^r\p^5$.

 Let $\Al^r\p^5\subset\Hilb_c^r\p^5$ denote the subscheme consisting of {\it aligned subschems of length $r$}, that is subschemes of length $r$ contained in a line.
-Finally
+Finally, the Hilbert scheme of length $r$ aligned subscheme of $S$, denoted by $\Al^rS$, is the scheme-theoretic intersection of $\Al^r\p^5$ with $\Hilb^r_cS.$

-is the Hilbert scheme of length $r$ aligned subscheme of $S$.
 The schemes $\Hilb_c^r\p^5$ and $\Al^r\p^5$ are smooth of dimension $5r$ and $8+r$, respectively.
 Moreover, if $S\subset\p^5$ is smooth, then $\Hilb_c^rS$ is smooth of dimension $2r$.
-In particular, either $\Al^3S$ is empty or every irreducible components of $\Al^3S$ has dimension at least $11+6-15=2$, which is therefore the {\it expected dimension} of $\Al^3 S$.
-So, for an irreducible projective surface $S\subset\p^5$, one might expect that, with few exceptions, the Hilbert scheme of trisecant lines $\Al^3S$ is generically reduced (and hence generically smooth) of pure dimension two.
+In particular, either $\Al^3S$ is empty or every irreducible components of $\Al^3S$ has dimension at least which is therefore the {\it expected dimension} of $\Al^3 S$.
+So, for an irreducible projective surface $S\subset\p^5$, one might expect that, with few exceptions, the Hilbert scheme $\Al^3 S$ of trisecant lines is of pure dimension two.

 There exists a natural morphism of schemes

 sending each length $r\geq 2$ aligned subscheme of $S$ to the unique line containing its support, that is to the multisecant line to $S$ determined by the subscheme of points (counted with multiplicity).
 Let $q:\mathcal L\to \mathbb G(1,5)$ be the universal family and let $p:\mathcal L\to\p^5$ be the tautological morphism.
 Then